annacprice/ena-fastq-fetch/README.md

 # ena-fastq-fetch
 EnaFastqFetch can be used to query the ENA for different types of data and bulk download the associated fastq files.
+Upon completion of the download a report file is generated.

 CAUTION: Please be aware you may be downloading very large datasets.
 Before downloading, the program will print to the terminal the total size of the files to be downloaded.